ropsii/ropsii.github.io/_posts/2020-05-17-beyond-user-needs-and-business-goals.markdown

 But don’t worry, I forgive you Google Maps designer.
 In fact, we’re all guilty of this together.
 It’s a system disease.
 The economic and moral framework we live in is like a software designed so badly it continually damages the computer it is running on.

-I cope with it by choosing to work for products whose impact I can imagine as good or at least neutral to the society.
+I cope with it by choosing jobs whose impact I can imagine as good or at least neutral to the society.
 And by refusing to borrow my talent to companies that hope to exploit human weaknesses.
-It can be sometimes remarkably difficult to assess the implication correctly, and often you don’t even get the privilege to choose.
+It can be sometimes remarkably difficult to assess the implications correctly, and often you don’t even get the privilege to choose.

 But for those of us who do, in many ways it’s like separating waste.
 Or buying organic.
-We unconsciously know our individual action doesn’t do shit, but we still consciously do it.
+We unconsciously know our individual action doesn’t do shit, but we still do it.
 To make small acts of solidarity with nature.
 To be at peace with ourselves.